glowinthedark/usbimager/README.md

 The number flags sets the buffer size to the power of two Megabytes (0 = 1M, 1 = 2M, 2 = 4M, 3 = 8M, 4 = 16M, ...
 9 = 512M).
 When not
 specified, buffer size defaults to 1 Megabyte.

+The '-c' flag reads in the data first, compares it to the buffer, and only writes if they differ.
+Can be useful on media which are very slow to write, but fast to read.

 If you start USBImager with the '-s' flag (lowercase), then it will allow you to send images to serial ports as well.
 For this, your user has to be the member of the "uucp" or "dialout" groups (differs in distributions, use "ls -la /dev/|grep tty" to see which one).
 In this